Lindt Cafe siege: Escape of first five hostages

-Raid and end of the siege
+Breach and hostage rescue

 At 2:03 am on 16 December, a "very loud bang" was heard as Monis shot towards six hostages fleeing from the building.
 At 2:11 am Monis fired a shot towards the kitchen, and was heard on the police listening device reloading his shotgun.
-The hostage Fiona Ma then escaped through the front door, and two police Tactical Operations Unit teams were ordered to move very slowly towards the two entrances.
+The hostage Fiona Ma then escaped through the front door, and two Tactical Operations Unit teams were ordered to move very slowly towards the two entrances.

 At 2:14 am, four minutes after the Tactical operations teams were ordered in, Monis shot Tori Johnson in the back of the head, killing him.
-The shooting was witnessed by a police sniper, who reported a hostage down.
-Police armed with M4A1 carbines threw eleven stun grenades as they stormed the café.
+The execution was witnessed by TOU sniper Sierra 3-1, who reported a hostage down.
+TOU Operators armed with M4A1 carbines threw eleven stun grenades as they stormed the café.

 Monis was shot in the head.
-An officer reported that "I watched the (gun's) laser ... from the centre of his chest go to his head and his head exploded and he fell".
-One officer then fired a total of 17 rounds, and another officer fired 5 additional rounds.
+TOU Officer A – later identified as Ben Besant, whose identity was the subject of a suppression order only lifted in 2024 – stated that "I watched the (Carbine) laser ... from the centre of his chest go to his head and his head exploded and he fell".
+Besant fired a total of 17 rounds, and Officer B fired 5 additional rounds.
 Some fragments of those rounds killed hostage Katrina Dawson.
+Three other hostages and TOU Officer B were injured by crossfire.

-Police declared the siege over soon after, later confirming that Monis was killed in the raid.
+Police declared the siege over soon after, later confirming that Monis was killed in the hostage rescue.
 Two hostages had died, and another three were injured by police bullets.
-One police officer, whose face was grazed by a police bullet, was discharged from hospital later in the day.
+TOU Officer B, whose face was grazed by a police bullet, was discharged from hospital later in the day.

-At the inquest, Counsel assisting the coroner, Jeremy Gormley SC, said, "No shot fired by Mr Monis, other than the one that struck and killed Mr Johnson, struck anyone."
-Mitchell McAlister, who was a tactical assaulter with 2nd Commando Tactical Assault Group questioned the police use of M4A1 carbines with 5.56mm NATO rounds that could have "dangerous effects in a dense and enclosed environment."
-It was also unclear why 22 shots were fired by police, of which 13 hit Monis.
+At the inquest, Counsel assisting the coroner, Jeremy Gormley SC, said, "No shot fired by Mr. Monis, other than the one that struck and killed Mr. Johnson, struck anyone."
+Mitchell McAlister, who was a TAG East assaulter with the 2nd Commando Tactical Assault Group questioned the police use of M4A1 carbines with 5.56mm NATO rounds.
+Carbine rounds could have "dangerous effects in a dense and enclosed environment."
+It was initially unclear why 22 shots were fired by police, of which 13 hit Monis.
+The rounds were continuously fired in the belief that the hostage taker could reach for a bomb trigger.